rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQueryAzure.md

 ### cloudaccountpermissionconfig
 Retrieves the configuration consisting of role permissions and feature policy version required for Azure subscription setup.
 Features refer to the Polaris features that the customer wants to be enabled on the cloud account.

-- There is a single argument of type CloudAccountFeature.
+- There are 2 arguments.
+    - feature - CloudAccountFeature: A cloud account feature of Rubrik Security Cloud.
+    - permissionsGroups - list of PermissionsGroups: Cloud account feature permissions groups.
 - Returns AzureCloudAccountPermissionConfigResponse.
 ### cloudaccountsubnetsbyregion
 Retrieves all subnets in the specified region and subscription.
 Subnets allow you to choose IP address range of your choice.
 For more information, see https://docs.microsoft.com/en-us/azure/virtual-network/network-overview#virtual-network-and-subnets.